William Holden: Golden Boy

 Holden's first starring role was in Golden Boy (1939), costarring Barbara Stanwyck, in which he played a violinist-turned-boxer.
 The film was made for Columbia, which negotiated a sharing agreement with Paramount for Holden's services.

 Holden was still an unknown actor when he made Golden Boy, while Stanwyck was already a film star.
-She liked Holden and went out of her way to help him succeed, devoting her personal time to coaching and encouraging him, which made them into lifelong friends.
+She liked Holden and went out of her way to help him succeed, devoting her personal time to coaching and encouraging him, which made them lifelong friends.
 When she received her Honorary Oscar at the 1982 Academy Award ceremony, Holden had died in an accident just a few months prior.
 At the end of her acceptance speech, she paid him a personal tribute: "I loved him very much, and I miss him.
 He always wished that I would get an Oscar.
 And so tonight, my golden boy, you got your wish".

 Next he starred with George Raft and Humphrey Bogart in the Warner Bros. gangster epic Invisible Stripes (1939), billed below Raft and above Bogart.

 Back at Paramount, he starred with Bonita Granville in Those Were the Days!
 (1940) followed by the role of George Gibbs in the film adaptation of Our Town (1940), done for Sol Lesser at United Artists.

 Columbia put Holden in a Western with Jean Arthur, Arizona (1940), then at Paramount he was in a hugely popular war film, I Wanted Wings (1941) with Ray Milland and Veronica Lake.

 He did another Western at Columbia, Texas (1941) with Glenn Ford, and a musical comedy at Paramount, The Fleet's In (1942) with Eddie Bracken, Dorothy Lamour, and Betty Hutton.

 He stayed at Paramount for The Remarkable Andrew (1942) with Brian Donlevy, then made Meet the Stewarts (1943) at Columbia.
 Paramount reunited Bracken and him in Young and Willing (1943).

 World War II

-Holden served as a second and then a first lieutenant in the United States Army Air Force during World War II, where he acted in training films for the First Motion Picture Unit, including Reconnaissance Pilot (1943).
+Holden served as a second and then a first lieutenant in the United States Army Air Force during World War II.
+He acted in training films, including Reconnaissance Pilot (1943), for the First Motion Picture Unit.